Log in as:

 A Director has to be able to participate in the professional mental health arena, the political arena, the fundraising arena, and the business/employer arena and also be a hands-on generalist in the day-to-day work of the Clubhouse.
 The Director has to be a high-energy person with enough charisma to lead, teach, problem solve, have fun and deal with crisis situations.

 When looking for the Clubhouse Director the start-up group has several resources.
 Clubhouse International offers free advertising to new Clubhouses on their web page.
 There are also many organized Clubhouse Coalitions internationally.
 They are always willing to spread the news about a Clubhouse Director position that is available.
-Clubhouse International Training Bases are also a very good place to advertise for a director as they come into contact with a lot of Clubhouses and can recommend your position to people they know are looking for a Director position and have the skills and experience necessary.
+Clubhouse International Training Centers are also a very good place to advertise for a director as they come into contact with a lot of Clubhouses and can recommend your position to people they know are looking for a Director position and have the skills and experience necessary.

 Some classic mistakes when hiring a Director include the following;